 The issue re-emerged in 2013, but it was quickly the subject of a heated debate.
 Lawmakers agreed to float the issue in the press to gauge reaction.
 It took three years for the proposal to resurface once again.

 The proposed law could mean less money for the country's white sorcerers: men and women who use white magic to counter santet spells.
 I found Dewi Sundari on a website advertising her skills as a white sorcerer.
-The website looked pretty legit to me.
+The website looked pretty mystical to me.
 It had an official seal and images of Dewi next to lightning and fire.
 She promised, on the site, to reverse dark spells with a form of magic that straddled the line between sorcery and healing.

 "Santet itself is the immaterial energy of inanimate objects like nails, screws, iron, anything really," Dewi told me over the phone.
 "The energy is then transferred into the target's body to cause harm.
 There is another version called teluh, which is the immaterial energy of living organisms like maggots, worms, and insects.
 A combination of the two is called tenung."